 Walk around the 3 caminadores, streets with no car access, check out the jewelry shops, walk around the market, that’s what I loved the most about San Cristobal.
 The textiles market is one of a kind, an outburst of color.

-There is an amount of stylish beautiful boutique hotels, where you would want to stay, and vegan-friendly restaurants where to have great meals at a reasonable price, not to talk about the cute little cafes.
+There is an amount of stylish beautiful boutique hotels, where you would want to stay, and vegan-friendly restaurants where to enjoy great meals at a reasonable price, not to talk about the cute little cafes.
 The surroundings of San Cristobal de las Casas are also unmissable, with waterfalls, lagoons, and other natural beauties to explore.
-I am going to write a great guide about it.
-Stay tuned.

 Be mesmerized by the beauty of the Waterfalls Velo de Novia and the Montebello Lagoon in Chiapas